Restring your racket at least once, and you will be amazed at how much difference it will make.

 - The tradeoff for having more spin and control is it’s a low powered string.

-Used by Djokovic and Federer, the ALU family of strings are a great choice for improving and advanced players.
+Used by Djokovic and Federer, the ALU family of strings is a great choice for improving and advanced players.

 These strings are a good choice for powerful players who want a bit more control in their game.